Disability Insurance Guide For Dental Hygienists And Dental Assistants | We Discuss Underwriting, Plan Types, Cost, And The Best Options

 That’s just how disability insurance works.
 Remember, the carrier is underwriting your potential disability.
 So, it will (generally) exclude any health complications or injuries you’ve had in the past.

 If you have more serious health conditions, the carrier could place a rating on your policy.
 A rating is an extra premium the carrier charges for an increased disability risk.
-Moreover, the carrier may limit options such as limited waiting periods or reduced benefit periods.
+Moreover, underwriters may limit options such as waiting periods or reduced benefit periods.

-Having an exclusion or a rating is not a reason to ignore a disability insurance policy.
+Having an exclusion or a rating is not a reason to ignore a disability insurance policy or decline an offer if approved.
 There are nearly endless ways for a disability to occur.
+I always say that while a disability can happen anytime and any type, will your managed pre-existing condition be the source of any future disability claims?
+It could, but probably not.

 Your Occupation Matters

-Disability insurance carriers usually classify dental hygienists and dental assistants as a 2 or a 3.
+Disability insurance carriers usually classify dental hygienists and dental assistants as a class two or a 3.
 In some cases, a higher classification may be available.
 For example, we have helped many dental hygienists obtain a class 5.

 So, what does this have to do with dental hygienists?

 Well, you do have the potential for a higher on-the-job disability compared to, say, an office manager.
-Carriers underwrite this by assigning your occupation a classification number.
+Carriers underwrite this higher risk by assigning a classification number to your occupation.

 The Makings of A Solid Disability Insurance Policy For Dental Hygienists and Dental Assistants

 Another “non-negotiable” feature is partial disability benefits.
 You’ll want this.
-I’ve seen far too many policies without this important feature.
+I’ve seen far too many policies from other brokers and agents without this important feature.

 Of course, you’ll want to insure the most income you can.
 If you are an employee, most carriers will insure 60% of your salary.
 For example, if you have a gross monthly salary of $5,000, you can cover up to $3,000 (60%).